-The basis for the Department's proposed remedy is set forth at Exhibit D.
+The basis for the Department's remedy is set forth at Exhibit D.

-The proposed remedy is referred to as the Excavation of Soils and Sediments, Ex-Situ Treatment, Consolidation, and Restoration remedy.
+The selected remedy is referred to as the Excavation of Soils and Sediment, Ex-Situ Treatment, Consolidation, Restoration remedy.

 The estimated present worth cost to implement the remedy is \$6,360,000.
 The cost to construct the remedy is estimated to be \$5,320,000 and the estimated average annual cost is \$205,000.